-Introduction to Implementation Science Theory and Design, University of Carolina at San Francisco
+Introduction to Implementation Science Theory and Design, University of California at San Francisco

 Introduction to Implementation Science Theory and Design provides a foundation for students to develop and implement strategies to accelerate the translation of evidence into practice, policy, and public health.
 The course is the gateway for scholars who plan for additional study within this discipline but also suffices as cross-exposure for scholars from other disciplines.
 In addition to didactic work, scholars are guided through the creation of a protocol aimed towards translating their particular choice of evidence into practice.